6 Unsupervised clustering for cell annotation

 theme_set(theme_classic())

-FuseSOM is an unsupervised clustering tool for highly multiplexed in situ imaging cytometry assays.
-It combines a Self Organising Map architecture and a MultiView integration of correlation-based metrics for robustness and high accuracy.
-It has been streamlined to accept multiple data structures including SingleCellExperiment objects, SpatialExperiment objects, and DataFrames.
+Clustering of highly multiplexed in situ imaging cytometry data can be performed using tools like FuseSOM, an unsupervised method that combines a Self Organising Map architecture with MultiView integration of correlation-based metrics for enhanced robustness and accuracy.
+FuseSOM supports multiple data structures, including SingleCellExperiment and SpatialExperiment objects, as well as DataFrames.

-To demonstrate the functionality of FuseSOM, we will use the Risom 2022 dataset, which profiles the spatial landscape of ductal carcinoma in situ (DCIS).
+To demonstrate the functionality of FuseSOM, we will use the Risom 2022 dataset, which profiles the spatial landscape of ductal carcinoma in situ (DCIS), a precursor to invasive breast cancer (IBC).
 We will be using the markers used in the original study to perform clustering.

 # load in the data